 Each quarterly report contains tables with the dates and times of each site visit and a summary of activities that took place.
-Tables 7-1 and 7-2 summarize all visits during December 1, 2012, through November 30, 2013, for the two monitoring sites, respectively.
+Consult these reports for a summary of field activities that occurred in Years 1 through 6.
+Tables 8-1 and 8-2 summarize all visits during Year 7 (December 1, 2013, through November 30, 2014), for the two monitoring sites.